hning86/azuremlps/README.md

 ### Manage Workspace ###
 #### Get-AmlWorkspace ####
-List all attributes of a Workspace<br/>
+List all attributes of a Workspace
 `PS C:\AzureMLPS> Get-AmlWorkspace -WorkspaceId '23ac8f3ca7064c38b53878df7f9faa27' -AuthorizationToken '0462f6ffa817469e9c4b79b23e092b2c' -RegionName 'South Central US'`
+You can find the value of Workspace Id and Workspace Authorization Token after you log onto your Azure Machine Learning Studio Workspace, and navigate to the Settings tab.
+The currently supported regions are: "South Central US", "Western Europe" and "Southeast Asia".

 ### Manage Dataset ###
 #### Get-AmlDataset ####